mavryk-network/mavryk-k8s/docs/Prerequisites.md

 make docker-image
 ```

-This will create a docker image called `tezos:latest` and install it
+This will create a docker image called `mavryk:latest` and install it
 into the minikube environment.

 Or, if you prefer, you can build the image using: